-3In some places, culture determines crop specialization by gender (Duflo and Udry, 2004); in Peru, differences in the care-intensity of production and physical demands of labor have led to marked differences in women's employment across crops.
-This argument is related to that in Qian (2008), which shows that women and men have outsize roles in the cultivation of different crops in China.
+&lt;sup>3In some places, culture determines crop specialization by gender (Duflo and Udry, 2004); in Peru, differences in the care-intensity of production and physical demands of labor have led to marked differences in women's employment across crops.
+This argument is related to that of Qian (2008), who shows that women and men have outsize roles in the cultivation of different crops in China.